JanLahmann/RasQberry/RasQberrySetup/README.md

 <br/>

 The above installation procedure used pre-compiled wheel files for most of the python packages.
 These are downloaded automatically from https://www.piwheels.org.
 For the packages retworkx and qiskit-aer, currently there are no whl files available.
-Total install with local compile takes 25 minutes on RPi 4, on a Pi Zero about 4.5 hours.
+Total install with local compile takes 10 minutes on RPi 4.

 <br/>